testcraftsman/testpool/docs/source/quickstart.rst

 ===============

-Normally Testpool is installed on a central server and configured to manager hypervisor content.
+Normally Testpool is installed on a central server and configured to manager several hypervisors.
 Testpool supports KVM which is required for this demonstration.
 Testpool client content is installed on satellite systems which interact with the Testpool server and hypervisors.